shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**
 1. User chooses to view instructions on how to use Productiv.
 2. User enters the help command into the command box.
-3. Productiv shows a help window with a copyable URL to its user guide and displays a success message.
+3. Productiv shows a help window with a copyable URL to its user guide and displays a success message in the feedback box.
 4. User copies the link into their browser and is directed to the user guide.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
      * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
      * 2a2.
 User enters the command again.
      * 2a3.
 Steps 2a1-2a2 are repeated until the command entered is correct.

        Use case resumes from step 3.

-**Use case: UC03 - Exit**
+**Use case: G03 - Exit**

 **MSS**
 1. User chooses to exit Productiv.